List of schemes and legislation

 If you need a lot of care or support on a daily basis, you may qualify for care under the Dutch Long-term Care Act (Wlz ).
 If you are subject to compulsory insurance under the Wlz scheme, you are also subject to the scheme for basic Dutch health insurance (Zvw ).
 That means that you must take out health insurance with a Dutch health insurance company.
 You will then be covered for medical costs in the Netherlands.

 We can determine whether you are subject to compulsory insurance under the Wlz scheme.
-This is important if you live or work outside the Netherlands.
-Or if you come to live or work in the Netherlands from another country.
+This is important if you live or work outside the Netherlands, or if you move to the Netherlands to live or work here.